In many ways, pickleball balls are very much the same. They typically:

 OWL

-Selkirk made bold claims for its Pro S1 ball (click here to purchase) by offering an industry-first, one-year, no-crack warranty.
-Their 38-hole pattern differs from most outdoor balls, which typically have 40 holes.
+Selkirk made bold claims for its Pro S1 ball (click here to purchase, save with code "INF-THEDINK") by offering an industry-first, one-year, no-crack warranty.
+Their 38-hole pattern differs from most outdoor pickleball ball options, which typically have 40 holes.

 JOOLA Primo Pickleballs

 JOOLA Primo pickleball balls are rare to find in the wild.
-They play similar to Duras but cost around $3 a ball.
+They play similar to Duras but cost around $3 a ball (but you can save 10% with code "thedink10").

-As of April 2024, the most common ball found in recreational and tournament play is the Franklin X-40, followed by Duras, then everyone else.
+As of April 2024, the most common best pickleball ball found in recreational and tournament play is the Franklin X-40, followed by Duras, then everyone else.

-Ultimately, we suggest finding out what ball people around you use regularly and then buying those balls in bulk.
+Ultimately, we suggest finding out which pickleball ball people around you use regularly and then buying those balls in bulk.
+Plus you can always save 10% on pickleballs using our employee code "thedink" on Midwest Racquet Sports.

 Because, if you're anything like us, you're already addicted to pickleball, and you're going to need a bunch of them.